ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1504-presskit.md

 </div>
 <br />

-We are also delighted to provide a ready to run image for the [Raspberry Pi](http://www.raspberrypi.org) 2.
+We are also delighted to provide a ready-to-run image for the [Raspberry Pi](http://www.raspberrypi.org) 2.
 You can find out more and download the image from the [Ubuntu MATE Raspberry Pi page](/raspberry-pi/).

 ## The Ubuntu MATE Team